Brakatuta/Track-Me-Buddy/README.md

 | Show NovaTime Window | Uncheck for headless (invisible) browser automation |

 > NovaTime integration requires Microsoft Edge or Google Chrome to be installed.
+> Credentials are saved encrypted and dependant on the current users os, which means no one else can access the data even if he has the .lock file.

 ---